simonblund/simonblund.com/src/routes/blog/posts/figuring-it-out.md

 Looking back at the things we did I can see that we applied a set of things:

 ### Rules within the team
-- Short lived branches, and never ever deploying a dev-branch to other things than CI.
+- We employed a CI pipeline with comprehensive unit tests, allowing merges only when the tests passed successfully.
-- Quick PR reviews, no PR was left open more than a few hours without review.
+- Prompt peer review of pull requests (PRs) ensured that no PR remained open for more than a few hours without review.
-- You are responsible for the things you deploy, and that you know how to rollback if something fails.
+- Every developer was accountable for their deployments and responsible for knowing how to roll back in the event of failure.

 ### Technology
 - CI-pipeline with high coverage unit tests. (can not merge before tests pass)